What Cooks Do

 Short-order cooks prepare foods in restaurants and coffee shops that emphasize fast service and quick food preparation.
 They usually prepare sandwiches, fry eggs, and cook french fries, often working on several orders at the same time.

-Private household cooks and personal chefs plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
+Private household cooks, sometimes called personal chefs, plan and prepare meals in private homes, according to the client’s tastes and dietary needs.
 They order groceries and supplies, clean the kitchen, and wash dishes and utensils.
 They also may cater parties, holiday meals, luncheons, and other social events.
-Private household cooks typically work for one full-time client.
-Some private household cooks and personal chefs are self-employed or employed by a private cooking company, regularly making meals for clients.
+Private household cooks typically work for one full-time client, although some are self-employed or employed by an agency, regularly making meals for multiple clients.